 The Four Noble Truths: The Heart of Core Process Psychotherapy

-Core Process Psychotherapy is grounded in Buddhist Dharma (teaching); principally the Buddhist teaching on 'suffering' called the 'Four Noble Truths'.
-This teaching presents us with an understanding, that even though there is suffering there is a pathway out of it and back to our true self (core self or soul (psyche) where we are content and happy
+Core Process Psychotherapy is grounded in the Buddhist teaching on 'suffering' .
+This teaching, known as the 'Four Noble Truths' presents us with an understanding that even though there is suffering, there is also a pathway out of suffering.

 The First Noble Truth: There is suffering (Dukkha) and it must be understood. (the words in brackets are the original Pali).

-Life is in a constant state of flux.
-Everything changes and we therefore need to respond to those changes.
+We are aware that life is in a constant state of change.
+Everything changes, and we therefore need to respond to those changes.
 Change in Buddhism is the concept of anicca , (impermanence) and is seen as one of the three marks of existence along with dukkha (suffering) and anatto (non-self).
-Anicca is an important concept in Core Process Psychotherapy, as if nothing stays the same then what we experience in the present moment will also change.
-We can begin to 'let go' of any suffering when we realise that what has happened in the past has come and gone.
+Anicca is an important concept in Core Process Psychotherapy, as if nothing stays the same then what we experience now will also change.
+We can then begin to 'let go' of any suffering as we realise that what has happened in the past has come and gone.

-So to change suffering we must firstly acknowledge the suffering we experience and then try to understand it.
-We need to understand the strategies and 'defences' that we have created to try and avoid or reduce our suffering.
-Often these strategies and defences, which at one time served a purpose, can themselves become a cause of suffering as we cling to what we believe will protect us.
+However, to change suffering we must first acknowledge and try to understand the suffering we experience.
+In CPP we will explore the strategies and 'defences' that we have created to try and avoid or reduce our suffering.
+It is often the case that these strategies and defences, which at one time served a purpose, can themselves become a cause of suffering as we cling to what we believe will protect us.

 The Second Noble Truth: There is an origin to suffering (Samsara)